 If you have seen any of my video reviews of VPNs, you will notice that in the speed tests that no provider stands on top of all the others and speeds vary greatly based on factors such as distance to the nearest server or the time of day you are logging on to the service.

-Therefore, if a provider claims they have the fastest VPN speed on the market, not only are they being dishonest, but ultimately they are using this as a promotion tactic.
+Therefore, if a provider claims they have the fastest VPN speed on the market, not only are they being dishonest, but ultimately they are using this as a sneaky marketing tactic.
 The same goes for encryption.

 You should always dig deep into the encryption used by different providers and determine if it is in fact as “state of the art” as they claim.